 I had a bit of trouble trying to track down the history of this cabin site.
 The canyon was a big fur-trapping area in the 1880s and this cabin may have been a small hunters’ retreat – the cabin’s footprint looks pretty small for a full fledged homestead.
 Today, only the stone foundation remains, and it serves as a nice seat to take a rest with shade and good views.
 A lot of hikers and trail-runners turn around here, but you’re headed for Jones Peak, so get back on the trail and keep heading upward.

 It also appears that whoever left the plaque on the bench lower on the slope struck here.
 While the San Gabriels do have quite a few examples of mountain men who packed up and ditched their east coast families, I’m fairly certain this plaque combining some aspects of the Typhoid Mary story and “It’s a Wonderful Life” is not true.
 It reads “George’s Cabin: in 1945 a Typhoid epidemic in Bedford Falls killed Mary and their four children.
 Despondent, George sells the Building and Loan, travels west and lives as a hermit in this hillside cabin.
 Despite his isolation, George’s outgoing personality impresses everyone who passes on the trail and he is well loved and admired until his death.”
+On a visit in early 2018, the plaque had been removed.

 I hope you got a decent little rest at the cabin site – because the switchbacks and incline are about to get even more intense than they were – although at least this time there’s a tiny bit more shade along the way.
 In less than a mile the trail gains nearly 900 feet, twisting and turning through manzanita and chaparral.
 Here, you’ll lose some of the grand views of the basin, but you’ll see the old Mount Wilson Toll Road, Mount Harvard, and Mount Wilson to your north.